isparling/rails_i18n.tmbundle/README.md

 ### Add to locale ###

 Select a section of text and hit CMD+SHIFT+I, this will then ask you for the token that identifies this string.
-By default the bundle will bulid create token according to the position of file.
+By default the bundle will build create token according to the position of file.
 So inserted tokens will look like examples below:

 	t('views.admin.users.new.your_token') or t('controllers.admin.users.new.your_token')

 ### Edit translation ###

 Select a token key and hit CMD+SHIFT+E, this will try to find a text associated to the token.
-Will show a box with translated text, where you can easly edit translation.
+Will show a box with translated text, where you can easily edit translation.

 ### Edit config ###

-Select form bundle menu "Edit config" it will open config.yml where you can change defaults settings
+Select from bundle menu "Edit config" it will open config.yml where you can change defaults settings

 ### Calculate Cost ###